SimonKmr/WI-CaCs/NiKl-Exercize06.md

 Affordance only exists, when you do not have the connection (like the phone number)

 Do you think that with the choice of partly working at home, that this has a macroeconomic value/

-With your criticism, do you argue that the sample esp the low amount of interviews is not representative?